Fantomex: Powers and abilities

 Fantomex has an external nervous system referred to as E.V.A. that resembles a techno-organic flying saucer.
 The relationship between E.V.A. and Fantomex is symbiotic, so if E.V.A. experiences pain when she is not within Fantomex, he will feel it as well.
 Fantomex is mentally linked to E.V.A. and can control her movement.
 E.V.A. can reshape her body into a variety of forms, fly, and generate energy discharges.

-Fantomex can create realistic illusions (he calls this ability "misdirection").
+Fantomex can create realistic illusions (which he calls this ability "misdirection").
 This ability is based on "reality skewing", rather than telepathy or holographic projection.

 Fantomex is a skilled hand-to-hand combatant and gunfighter.
 He once used special ceramic bullets covered in sentient mutant skin that never miss their target.

-Fantomex's mask incorporates telepathy-blocking ceramics that render him completely immune to telepathy.
+Fantomex's mask incorporates telepathy-blocking ceramics that render him immune to telepathy.

 Former abilities

-He once contained three brains with distinct personas and characteristics that were used for parallel and independent thinking in conjunction with his blood.
+Fantomex originally had three brains with distinct personas and characteristics that were used for parallel and independent thinking in conjunction with his blood.
 These three brains allowed him to survive severe head wounds, since his secondary and tertiary brains could take over should one be destroyed.
 He lost these abilities after being resurrected, with all three brains being placed in separate clone bodies.